What Is Buddha-Nature?

 Basis, Pathway and Resultant Levels

-And when we talk about Buddha-nature, we always speak about it in three situations; with three levels.
-The basis level is the level that we all have, including the worm.
-This is the level that provides the working materials for becoming a Buddha.
-We work with these things.
-We don’t have to look outside ourselves to find these working materials: everybody has them within.
-So it’s very important to be able to recognize this basis level of these various factors for us all to become encouraged that we have the working materials and, second of all, that we can then access and use them.
+Buddha-nature is always discussed in terms of three levels.
+The basis level is what we all have now.
+This first level provides the working materials for becoming a Buddha.
+We don’t have to look outside ourselves to find these working materials, as everybody has them within, even insects and worms.
+Recognition of this basis level of these factors offers us some encouragement.
+We can see that we actually have the working materials and that we can access and use them.

-So when we look at these different ways of being aware – these five types of deep awareness – they have a basis, pathway, and resultant level.
-We also need to understand that when we speak about these five, we always have all five of these.
-It’s not that you can have only one or two of them.
-You have all five and they network together.
+Therefore, when we look at the different ways of being aware of something – these five types of deep awareness – they have a basis, pathway and resultant level.
+We also need to understand that when we speak about these five types of deep awareness, we always have all five of them and they network together.
+It’s not that we can only have one or two.

-Basis-Level Deep Awareness That is Like a Mirror
+Basis-Level Deep Awareness That Is Like a Mirror

 Basis-Level Equalizing Deep Awareness